YuanpengL/YuanpengL.github.io/_pages/about.md

 I also had a research visit at EPFL [Geometric Computing Laboratory (GCM)](https://www.epfl.ch/labs/gcm/), hosted by Prof. Mark Pauly, where we proposed a new class of **elastic gridshells assembled from locally deployable rotational-surface components** that can be prefabricated, compactly stored and transported, and rapidly deployed for efficient on-site assembly.

 Outside research, I enjoy films, books, and music.
-I like observing and recording (with photos), and I prefer creating rather than interfering.
+I like travelling, observing and recording (with photos), and I prefer creating rather than interfering.

 # News {#news}